It’s diamonds for your little bundle of joy.

 Lux Bamboo Baby Blanket

-Next, here is another classic solution for a baby cover in diamonds.
+Next, here is another classic solution for a baby covered in diamonds.
 Without a doubt, the lovely crocheted edge greatly enhances the traditional diamond stitch.
-Moreover, the use of bamboo fibres enhances the sustainability of the product as well as giving it some additional, desirable properties.
+Moreover, the use of bamboo fibers enhances the sustainability of the product as well as giving it some additional, desirable properties.

-The original pattern and the photos are available on Hobbii blog:
+The original pattern and the photos are available on the Hobbii blog: Lux Bamboo Baby Blanket

 The Bakewell Blanket